The Perfect Compromise between Space and Affordability

 Country Style (with Arts & Crafts Elements)

-A lovely Country-style home with architectural elements reminiscent of Arts & Crafts, Craftsman, and Farmhouse designs has a wide porch, a foyer with 10-foot ceilings, a Great Room with 11-foot ceilings, 3 bedrooms, and 2 bathrooms (Plan #142-1166).
+A lovely Country-style home with architectural elements reminiscent of Arts & Crafts, Craftsman, and Farmhouse designs has a wide porch, a foyer with 10-foot ceilings, a Great Room 11-foot ceilings, 3 bedrooms, and 2 bathrooms (Plan #142-1166).

-From its well-manicured courtyard with the colorful blooms to the attractive front porch, this European style home with Acadian overtones oozes charm and curb appeal.
+This European-style home with Acadian overtones oozes charm and curb appeal from its well-manicured courtyard with colorful blooms to the attractive front porch.
 With over 1,500 sq. ft. of living space, the 1.5-story residence includes 3 bedrooms, 2 bathrooms, a Great Room, and the main level master suite (House Plan # 142-1058).

 Top: This amazing 1.5-story Texas-style home with Country accents comes with 3 bedrooms and 2.5 baths.
-Just the right size for growing or multi-generational families, it features a huge loft suitable as an in-law suite.
+The right size for growing or multi-generational families features a vast loft suitable as an in-law suite.
 Bottom:Here’s a look at the charmingly-designed and furnished family space and dining area of the home.
 Check out the brick fireplace and the unique chandelier above the dining table (Plan #106-1279).

 Two-Story Three-Bedroom Plans